dafny-lang/dafny/docs/VerificationOptimization/VerificationOptimization.md

 By default, the body of a `function` definition is available to the verifier in any place where that function is called.
 The bodies of any functions called from this initial function are also available.
 Stated differently, Dafny inlines function bodies aggressively during verification.
 There are two exceptions to this.

 * The body of a function (or predicate) declared with the `opaque` keyword is, by default, _not_ available to the verifier.
 Only its declared contract is visible.
-In any context where information about the body is necessary to complete a proof, it can be made available with `reveal F();` for a function named `F`.
+In any context where information about the body is necessary to allow verification to complete, it can be made available with `reveal F();` for a function named `F`.

 * The body of a recursive function is normally available to depth 2 when it appears in an asserted predicate or depth 1 when it appears in an assumed predicate.
 That is, the body of the function and (in the assertion case) a second inlining of its body at each recursive call site are available to the verifier.
 The [`{:fuel n}`](../DafnyRef/DafnyRef#sec-fuel) annotation will increase the depth to which recursively-called bodies are exposed.